Frances Woods - prize winning writer

 2013: The short story 'Doctor's Visit' was shortlisted for the 'Scribble' Annual Short Story Competition and was published by the magazine.
 'Scribble' is a subscription magazine that showcases new writers.

-I am currently working on a novel set in the Fens.
-The tale is set in a modern day, post-pandemic, rural Norfolk and draws on the history of witchcraft, and the English Civil War, at the time of the drainage of the fens.
+A Confusion of Charms will soon be published.
+Three witches, with unfinished business, meet again in 21st century rural Norfolk.
 The setting in the fens allows for atmospheric writing describing the wildlife and remote beauty of the flooded Ouse Washes in winter.
-The novel uses epistolary techniques, flashback, dreams and television to explain events from 400 years ago.
+The novel uses epistolary techniques, flashback, dreams and television to explain the events of 400 years ago.
 Please contact me for further information and, if required, a synopsis.

 Also, please 'Like' and 'Share' my page on Facebook !